Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

-Recent advances in machine learning have revealed that scaling neural networks to billions of parameters leads to emergent capabilities—models develop general representations that transfer across diverse tasks without task-specific training \citep{Brown2020}.
-This transferability has led to the term ``foundation models'': large-scale models trained on broad data that serve as foundations for specialized applications through fine-tuning.
-Unlike smaller neural networks that suffer from catastrophic forgetting—losing previously learned capabilities when trained on new tasks \citep{McCloskey1989}—foundation models maintain broad capabilities while adapting to new domains.
+Recent advances in machine learning have revealed that scaling neural networks to billions of parameters leads to emergent capabilities---models develop general representations that transfer across diverse tasks without task-specific training \citep{Brown2020}.
+This transferability has led to the term foundation models: large-scale models trained on broad data that serve as foundations for specialized applications through fine-tuning.
+Unlike smaller neural networks that suffer from catastrophic forgetting---losing previously learned capabilities when trained on new tasks \citep{McCloskey1989}---foundation models maintain broad capabilities while adapting to new domains.

-\begin{marginnote}[] \entry{Catastrophic Forgetting}{Neural networks abruptly losing previously learned capabilities when trained on new tasks, overwriting old knowledge with new training data.} \end{marginnote}
+\begin{marginnote}[] \entry{Catastrophic forgetting}{neural networks abruptly losing previously learned capabilities when trained on new tasks, overwriting old knowledge with new training data} \end{marginnote}

 The hallmark of foundation models is zero-shot and few-shot learning.
-Zero-shot learning means performing entirely new tasks without any task-specific training, while few-shot learning requires only a handful of examples.
-For instance, language models trained on general text can write poetry, answer scientific questions, or translate languages—tasks never explicitly trained for—by leveraging their broad understanding of language structure \citep{Brown2020}.
-For astronomy, this suggests models trained on diverse astrophysical simulations might generalize to new phenomena by exploiting universal physical laws. \textbf{Figure~\ref{fig10}} illustrates the goal of foundation models, achieving strong performance with minimal task-specific data through self-supervised pretraining, contrasting with traditional approaches that require extensive labeled datasets for each new task.
+Zero-shot learning means performing entirely new tasks without any task-specific training, whereas few-shot learning requires only a handful of examples.
+For instance, language models trained on general text can write poetry or answer scientific questions---tasks that the models were never explicitly trained for---by leveraging their broad understanding of language structure \citep{Brown2020}.
+For astronomy, this suggests models trained on diverse data might generalize to new phenomena by exploiting universal physical laws.
+Foundation models achieve strong performance with minimal task-specific data through self-supervised learning on diverse unlabeled data, enabling rapid adaptation to new tasks, which contrasts with traditional approaches requiring extensive labeled datasets for each application (see \textbf{Supplemental Text, Section E}).